Launch Special14 days of Enterprise free with every signup.

 • Recent refreshes — a list of the most recently refreshed listings.

-The "REFRESH STALE →" link in the top-right of the card jumps you straight to the Active tab on Listings, with the Stale (zero views) filter pre-applied.
+The "REFRESH STALE →" link in the top-right of the card jumps you straight to the Active tab on the Cards page, with the Stale (zero views) filter pre-applied.
 The widget hides itself for users on tiers below Seller (where the feature isn't available).

 What gets refreshed